Government Expands Air Bag Investigation To Include More Than 12 Million Vehicles

 Air bags are a frequent object of safety investigations and recalls.
 Last month, Honda announced it was voluntarily recalling 1.1 million vehicles in the U.S. after a driver was injured by an exploding air bag with an inflator supplied by Takata.

-Takata is part of the largest automotive recall in U.S. history, after the company's air bags began exploding and spraying shrapnel at drivers and passengers, killing 15 in the U.S. and injuring hundreds worldwide.
+Takata is part of the largest automotive recall in U.S. history, after some of the company's air bags began exploding and spraying shrapnel at drivers and passengers, killing 15 in the U.S. and injuring hundreds worldwide.

-Jason Levine, executive director of the nonprofit consumer group the Center for Auto Safety, told the AP that the non-deployments caused by a ZF-TRW component shows that the auto industry hasn't learned much from the Takata debacle.
+Jason Levine, executive director of the nonprofit consumer group the Center for Auto Safety, told the AP that the nondeployments caused by a ZF-TRW component show that the auto industry hasn't learned much from the Takata debacle.

 "A single supplier of an important safety component provided what appears to be a defective part across multiple manufacturers and 12 million cars," Levine said.
 "While the first fatality reports emerged three years ago, it has taken a higher body count for more significant action to be taken by NHTSA and most impacted manufacturers remain silent.
 The industry needs to do better."